professormahi/CTF/ringzer0team/Forensics/1-3 Do not waste the enviroment/1-3DoNotWaseTheEnviroment.markdown

 ```
 There it is: Flag is `FLAG-66d7724d872da91af56907aea0f6bfb8`

-Flags are here to be captured by use ;)
+Flags are here to be captured by us ;)